-The Company made a loss in the year and has a net liabilities position.
-The Company is dependent on the support of the parent Company to continue as a going concern.
-The directors' forecasts and projections, taking account of reasonably possible future changes in trading performance, and having assessed the impact of Covid-19, and the war in Ukraine, show that the parent company should be able to operate within its current level of facilities and provide continued support to Caparo House Limited for the next 12 months from the date of signing of these financial statements.
+The Company made a loss in the year.
+The Company is dependent on the support of the parent company to continue as a going concern.
+The directors' forecasts and projections at the group level, taking account of reasonably possible future changes in trading performance, and having assessed the impact of Covid-19 and the Russia/Ukraine conflict, show that the parent company should be able to operate within its current level of facilities and provide continued support to the Company for the next 12 months from the date of signing of these financial statements.

-The parent company has confirmed its support for a period of at least one year from the date of signing the financial statements of Caparo House Limited to enable the Company to pay its liabilities and commitments as they arise.
+The parent company has confirmed its support for a period of at least one year from the date of signing the financial statements of the Company to enable the Company to pay its liabilities and commitments as they arise.
 Accordingly taking this into account the financial statements have been prepared on a going concern basis.